bradenbale/SYSC4906-Project/README.md

 ## Datasets
 The raw datasets that are used for the analysis in these notebooks have been sourced from various open data sources.
-These raw data collections have been saved in .CSV format within the `/datasets` directory of this repository.
+These raw data collections have been saved in .CSV format within the `/datasets` directory of this repository, or found at https://github.com/bradenbale/SYSC906-Project/tree/main/datasets.
 Through the execution of the notebooks, these raw data sources are cleaned and processed for their usage in the analysis of the respective Hypothesis that was being explored.